vonMitzscha/swift-pythagorastree/README.md

 # Swift Pythagorastree
 A former homework in informatics: built a Pythagoras Tree with a recursiv function.
 This is a tree for Swift Playgrounds.
 I'am no official Apple Developer, so you can not download the project from a Apple-Domain, so you have to copy this Code in a pre-built Playground "Forms".
-The it still must work.
+Alternatively you can download the Zip-file and open it with the 'Documents-App'

 Thanks to [Johann Galle](https://github.com/johann150) for supporting me deeply 😏